 Ground training is provided by Sligo Aero Club alongside the flight training.
 Textbooks, CD's and some items need to be obtained.
-Topics such as Principles of Flight Navigation, Meteorology, Aircraft Technical Knowledge, Human Factors etc. are studied both in the classroom and at home.
-There are nine written multiple choice question exams - soon to be Computer based - to be taken in these subject areas which must be passed before applying for the License Skill Test (LST)
+The topics are studied in the classroom, at home or (soon) online.
+There are nine written multiple choice question exams to be taken in these subject areas which must be passed (75% Pass) before applying for the License Skill Test (LST)